 ALCOHOL AND STREET DRUGS THAT CAUSE GYNECOMASTIA

 TREATMENT OPTIONS FOR GYNECOMASTIA

-While true gynecomastia requires surgery to properly treat it, other causes of gynecomastia can sometimes be treated in different ways.
+While true gynecomastia requires surgery in Marin County to properly treat it, other causes of gynecomastia can sometimes be treated in different ways.

 Gynecomastia may be treated with medications such as raloxifene (Evista) and tamoxifen (Soltamox).
 Hormone therapy can also be used to increase testosterone and help balance the hormones in the body.